Angie (given name)

-Angie is the diminutive form of four different names in English.
-It can be the pet form of the feminine Angela or Angelina, the masculine Angus or the unisex Angel.
+Angie is the diminutive form of five different names in English.
+It can be the pet form of the feminine Angela or Angelina, the masculine Angus or Angelo or the unisex Angel.
 In Greece, the equivalent of the feminine name Angie is Angeliki.

 It is also used in Egypt, as a variant of the name Inji.

 Notable people and characters with the name include: